tlevine/dada.pink/stuff/stuff-i-want/index.md

 * [Lynx underquilt](http://www.warbonnetoutdoors.com/lynx-series-underquilts/)
 * [Mamba topquilt](http://www.warbonnetoutdoors.com/mamba-topquilts/)
 * An appropriate [tarp](https://store-2ieh8pn.mybigcommerce.com/tarps-101/)

-Bike

-* Pink or black handlebar tape
-* Mittens with lights for signaling
-* Pink or metal-colored waterbottle cages
-* A nice rain cover for the saddle, or just a bunch of shower caps
-* Adventure cycling maps
-* A Chinatown bag

 And other tools related to
 [things I want to do](/!/things-i-want-to-do/)